PuzzledK/Parallel-and-Distributed-Computing-Lab/readme.md

 # Assignment Codes for Parallel and Distributed Lab

-I am compiling and running the programs locally on linux, so I advice to do the same, or use WSL to use a full fledged linux distro in windows itself
+I am compiling and running the programs locally on linux, so I advice to do the same, or use WSL to use a full fledged linux distro in windows itself.

 # To install openMPI